neuropsychology/ComplexSpan/README.md

     - Feedback provided with each processing trial
     - Processing block to repeat if cumulative score attained < 65%

-  - **Complex Span Practice**: Practice block containing arithmetic operations and to-be-recalled consonants
+  - **Complex Span Practice**: Practice block containing open-ended arithmetic operations and to-be-recalled consonants
     - Consonant presented after each correctly-answered arithmetic operation (if incorrectly answered, a new arithmetic operation is presented)
     - Set size of 2 only
     - Feedback provided with each processing trial and each recall trial
     - Block ends after 3 consecutive correct recall

-  - **Complex Span Task**: Test block containing arithmetic operations and to-be-recalled consonants
+  - **Complex Span Task**: Test block containing open-ended arithmetic operations and to-be-recalled consonants
     - Consonant presented after each correctly-answered arithmetic operation (if incorrectly answered, a new arithmetic operation is presented)
     - No feedback provided
     - Start with set size of 2; set size increases by 1 with each correct recall